 Infectious disease specialist Frank Esper, MD, has tips to add a dash of safety to your diet.

-Food is the main source of salmonella infections.
+Food is the main source of Salmonella infections.
+Although Salmonella is the bacteria, an infection is often just called salmonella.
 You can pick it up by:

 - Eating raw or undercooked foods contaminated with animal feces.
 A good chunk of the grocery store could serve as a source.
 Salmonella could be on beef, pork, chicken or seafood.
 It has also been linked to milk and eggs.
 Ditto for fruits and vegetables.